WGRO

-WGRO (960 AM) was a radio station that primarily served the Lake City, Florida, area, owned by Fred Dockins, through licensee Dockins Broadcast Group, LLC.
+WGRO (960 AM) was a radio station in Lake City, Florida, owned by Fred Dockins, through licensee Dockins Broadcast Group, LLC.

 Dockins surrendered WGRO's license for cancellation on February 7, 2024.
 It was reinstated on February 16, 2024.
-The Federal Communications Commission cancelled the station’s license on June 17, 2024.
+The Federal Communications Commission cancelled the station's license on June 17, 2024.

 FM translator

 WGRO simulcasted its programming on an FM translator, which provided improved coverage, better sound and afforded listeners the choice of FM.

 The W259CU license was cancelled concurrently with the WGRO license.